robbobfrh84/react-stacks/gh-pages-static-react/README.md

-# Using github's gh-pages to host a static react webapp
+## Using gh-pages to host a static react app

+### And, how to manage root page and subpages for multiple react apps :)

 Overview
-- **Setup Journal:** step-by-step guide for deploying to gh-pages.
+- **Setup Journal:** step-by-step guide for deploying to gh-pages from a "from-scratch" react app.
 - **Testing build folder locally:** how to test static `build` specific deployments.
   - You may want to have a static version and a dyanmic version of your webapp.
 This allows you test write code that makes those two versions behave differently, while sharing the same code base.
+This section explains how you can test those differences locally.
 - **🌟 Important Notes**:
   - The app being hosted can live in whatever folder/sub-folder you prefer.
   - It's the `npm run deploy` (`"deploy":...`) command AND the `"homepage": "<url>"` value, both within the package.json that tells Github what `repo/sub-page` to deploy.
-    - So, YES, you can host multiple react apps, by targeting a different `/sub-page`.
+    - So you can host multiple react apps, by targeting a different `/sub-page`.

   - 🌟 This example matches `sub-page` with `sub-folder`, but notice it's even nested in `my-app`!